-If you have a brag that you want to share email me at firstname.lastname@example.org with a photo and small write-up of your deal.
+If you have a brag that you want to share, email me at firstname.lastname@example.org with a photo and a small write-up of your deal.

-If your story gets featured you get two ballots in the yearly draw for a PC Financial Gift Card and at least one ballot for emailing me your entry.
+If your story gets featured, you get two ballots in the yearly draw for a PC Financial Gift Card and at least one ballot for emailing me your entry.
 Either way, you get a ballot in the draw.

 Hi Mr.CBB and Readers,

 When we were doing our daily mall walk, we passed by the Tim Horton’s as an employee took away a cardboard bin and plastic trays.